Its-Yayo/Its-Yayo/README.md

 ### Yo fellass, my name is Luis, or AKA Elyayoveloz :)

 I'm a junior software engineer and pentester / red team student.
-I use Arch btw.
 Also I like to hack things, to test out my knowledge and capabilities.
+And I use Arch (BTW).

 * 🌍  I'm based in Mexico
 * 🖥️  See my portfolio at [Yayo's Site](http://its-yayo.github.io)